Tata Projects

 Tata Projects is an Indian engineering, procurement and construction company.
 It is a part of Tata Group.

 History

-The company was founded by J. R. D. Tata to create a complete consortium that would take on projects, Division of Tata Sons for engineering procurement and construction projects.

-Founded in 1979, the company carries out industrial and urban infrastructure projects.

-The company is headquartered in Powai, Mumbai.
+The company was founded in 1979 by J. R. D. Tata to create a complete consortium to take on engineering, procurement, and construction projects.
+It specializes in industrial and urban infrastructure projects and is currently headquartered in Powai, Mumbai.

 Operations

-Advanced Technology Facilities
+Advanced technology facilities

-Construction of Data Centres, Manufacturing units, and Life Sciences Facilities adhering to GMP/FDA standards from conception to completion.
-India's first Semiconductor Manufacturing Facility for Micron at Sanand, Gujarat.
+The company undertakes construction projects for data centers, manufacturing units, and life science facilities.
+It also constructed India's first Semiconductor Manufacturing Facility for Micron at Sanand, Gujarat.
 It secured the Nitric Acid Expansion Project at Deepak Fertilisers and Petrochemicals Corporation Ltd.'s (DFPCL) Dahej plant in Gujarat.